 This has provided, and will continue to provide, a valuable opportunity for Council and its staff to assess and reinvigorate its operations and services to the wider community.

-Council's new corporate structure has a strong focus on achieving the goals and delivering the outcomes in this Corporate Plan.
+Council's new corporate structure comprises five departments and an executive office, with a strong focus on achieving the goals and delivering the results in this Corporate Plan.

 Importantly, the corporate structure reflects: